aspose-font/Aspose.Font-Documentation/java/how-to-load-fonts/_index.md

 Below you can learn examples of [*FontDefiniton*](https://apireference.aspose.com/font/java/com.aspose.font/FontDefinition) object initialization and following font loading for different cases.

-In all the cases the final font loading result is put into the variable of [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type.
-This type is the basic font class of [*Aspose.Font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) library and objects of this type provide common base functionality to work with fonts.
+In all the cases the final font loading result is put into the variable of [*com.aspose.font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type.
+This type is the basic font class of [*com.aspose.font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) and objects of this type provide common base functionality to work with fonts.
 Loading the font into this object you will be able to render text with this font, get coding information, font metrics, etc.

 ## Examples of how to load fonts ##

 Let's have as an example, loading font `Montserrat` from the file Montserrat-Regular.ttf.

-Import the next classes:
+Use the next statements:

 {{< highlight java >}}
     package com.aspose.font;